harrislapiroff/chromamine.com/src/posts/switching-to-fastmail.md

 In particular, I tried to use Fastmail as a client for my existing Google calendar, figuring I'd accept event invites through my email client, but continue to use Google Calendar's web interface.
 It allows this in a halfhearted way.
 It doesn't officially support using an external calendar as your default.
 If you don't have a default calendar but you do connect a Google Calendar account it will choose a calendar associated with your Google account at random.
 Ugh.

 I use shared calendars for housemates and organizations.
-I often create events that invite myself to so they also appear on my personal calendar.
+I often create events and add myself as an attendee so they also appear on my personal calendar.
 Fastmail and Google were unable to coordinate properly on this.
 Sometimes when I tried to personally RSVP "no" to an event it would _cancel_ the event for all attendees.
 At one point I somehow set off an autonomous loop where my calendars were canceling and then recreating an event for a [BIDA][] board meeting repeatedly for an hour, spamming the rest of the board.

 [BIDA]: https://bidadance.org/